bokeh/bokeh/sphinx/source/docs/user_guide.rst

 :ref:`userguide_tutorials`
     Read tutorials on specific topics for using Bokeh.

+:ref:`userguide_export`
+    Learn how to export Bokeh layouts as PNGs.

 The examples in the user guide are written to be as minimal as possible, while illustrating how to accomplish a single task within Bokeh.
 With a handful of exceptions, no outside libraries such as NumPy, Pandas, or